simply-nicky/pyrost/docs/reference/log_ref.rst

-Wroking at the Sigray laboratory
+Working at the Sigray laboratory
 ================================

 LogProtocol